 With more of their customers working remotely, spending more time at home, and online, companies are vying for top digital talent across the spectrum of expertise to engage them: strategy, demand generation, content marketing, social, e-mail, search, marketing analytics, and more.

 Companies are also increasingly interested in candidates who are skilled in more than just one area, and also have a strong set of soft skills.
+This is why it’s important to understand your company’s marketing needs and hire marketers accordingly.

 Learn more about recruiting digital marketing talent here.